 2018 Events at the Smokey Jack Observatory (SJO)

 Sponsored by Dark Skies

-2017 Public Star Party Schedule for the SJO —
+2018 Public (free) Star Party Schedule for the SJO —

 If cancelled due to weather and if there is a back-up date, it will be indicated.
 And the schedule is subject to additions, deletions, and corrections as events warrant.

-Jupiter and Saturn will be in the S at late dusk.
-Plus there will be a 5-day crescent Moon.
-As dusk gives way to full darkness, other fainter objects such as galaxies, star clusters, and nebulas will be viewed.
-Back-up date is Saturday, July 29.
+Jupiter and its Galilean Moons will be visible in the SE sky, and there will be a five-day waxing crescent Moon.
+As dusk gives way to full darkness other fainter objects such as galaxies, nebulas and star clusters will come into view.
+Back-up date is Saturday, May 19.

 Perseid Meteor Shower:

 The Perseids Meteor Shower makes its annual appearance, dazzling viewers with as many as 60 meteors per hour.
 This will be a particularly good year for watching the celestial fireworks because the Moon will set behind the mountains shortly after sunset, making even the faintest of meteors visible.
 Telescopes will be available to entertain visitors with spectacular close-ups of planets and various deep-sky objects, but for this event all you really need are your unaided eyes.
 Dress warmly; it gets very chilly after the sun goes down even in the summer.

 The Milky Way is nothing to snicker at.
 Immense clouds of gas and dust that are home to star nurseries are set against a backdrop of billions and billions of stars.
 Come see a sight that, sadly, is now visible only in places like the Wet Mountain Valley because of light pollution in the more populated areas of the nation.
 Saturn and Mars are also positioned for maximum viewing.
 Back-up date is Saturday, September 15.